A-Hebbes/battle-ships-game/README.md

 ## Testing

-The code was run through a PEP8 Linter which did not flag any issues.
+The code was run through a PEP8 Linter (https://pep8ci.herokuapp.com) which showed some issues with line lengths, whitespace, and not having enough lines separating some part sof the code.
+Once these issues had been resolved there were no issues found with the code.

 I used invalid inputs while playing the game through to check that this did not create any unexpected issues.